Internal Audit Service (European Commission): Reforming the Commission

-10 years of the IAS
+20 years of the IAS

-The IAS became an independent service in July 2001, with Jules Muis as the first Director-General.
+The IAS became an independent service in July 2001.
 The establishment of the new service was part of the reforms enacted at the Commission following the adoption of the Reform White Paper of 2000.
 As part of these reforms, Internal Audit Capabilities (IACs) were created in each DG, together with the Audit Progress Committee (APC), which oversees the work of both the IAS and IACs.

 The IAS set out a programme of in-depth audits of all DGs and Agencies that came under the new Financial Regulation.
 Apart from auditing, it also aimed to provide methodological support for audit activities to the IACs in each DG.
-After setting up the IAS and guiding it through its first three years, Jules Muis resigned from his post as of March 2004 and was replaced by Walter Deffaa in August 2004.

 In 2006 IAS carried out the first quality review of the Internal Audit Capabilities.
 In 2007 its Mission Charter was updated, along with introducing a model charter for IACs.

-In 2009 Deffaa left IAS and was replaced by Brian Gray.
-In 2011 IAS completed the first overall opinion into the state of internal control in the Commission and, also in this year, it became the internal auditor of the newly established European External Action Service.
-In 2012 Brian Gray resigned, to be replaced by Philippe Taverne.
-Since March 2017 Manfred Kraff is at the helm of the IAS.
-His appointment is subject of a complaint with the European Ombudsman.
+In 2011 IAS completed the first overall opinion into the state of internal control in the Commission.
+In the same year, it became the internal auditor of the newly established European External Action Service.

+Organisation and leadership

+The IAS serves under the leadership and responsibility of the Internal Auditor of the Commission, a position created in the Financial Regulation.
+The Internal Auditor of the Commission is Director-General of the IAS and Chief audit executive (CAE) as defined in the Global Internal Audit Standards.

+The IAS has approx. 150 permanent staff.
+It is organized into three Directorates.

+List of Internal Auditors of the European Commission

+After setting up the IAS and guiding it through its first three years, Jules Muis resigned from his post as of March 2004 and was replaced by Walter Deffaa.